act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 ---
 id: 7677a9
-name: Device motion can be operated by user interface
+name: Device motion based functionality can also be operated from the user interface
 rule_type: atomic
 description: |
   This rule checks that functionality that can be operated by device motion can also be operated by user interface components.